-Information on stopping times and stopping distances are found in chapter and appendix .
+Information on stopping times and stopping distances are found in chapter 2.10 Safety-related Functions and Interfaces on page 28 and appendix 9 Stopping Time and Stopping Distance on page 78.

 2.7.
 Pre-Use Assessment

 The following tests must be conducted before using the robot for the first time or after any modifications are made.
 Verify that all safety input and output are appropriately and correctly connected.
 Test that all connected safety input and output, including devices common to multiple machines or robots, are functioning.
 As such you must: